valor-software/valor-style-guides/gitflow/readme.md

   * add corresponding labels

 2. When you done with changes in branch:
-  * *Optional*: you can reset your commits and arrange them in meaningful commits with interactive `git rebase -i`
+  * *Optional*: you can reset your commits and arrange them into meaningful commits in interactive way `git rebase -i`

-  * Rebase your branch on top of `target` branch, usually `development`
+  * Rebase your branch on top of `target` branch, which is usually `development` one.

     ```bash
     # checkout current-branch